Bladder and Pelvis

 After measuring the transverse bladder, carefully slide/fan cephalad to caudad through the bladder looking for abnormalities.

 Bladder jets: Bladder jets may be seen easily in the transverse plane or only with searching and waiting, depending on how much urine a patient is producing at the time.
 The ureters enter the bladder at its cephalad and posterior aspect.
-Here is a patient with jets easily seen in 2D.
+Here is a patient with jets easily seen in B-mode.
 Only the left side jet is seen in this view, but both jets were seen in real time.

 Bladder jets are useful in patients with possible unilateral hydronephrosis.
 A visualized bladder jet on a suspect side indicates that the ureter is not completely blocked, making the situation non-urgent.
 An absent jet, with a jet present on the other side, indicates a likely obstructed ureter and the need for more urgent intervention.